X

 cde-download-cli-client

-Note: CDE client must be stored where it can be found via $PATH (i.e. /usr/bin) and have execute privileges.
+Note: Data Engineering client must be stored where it can be found via $PATH (i.e. /usr/bin) and have execute privileges.

 Configure CLI Client